Brufen Pain (Ibuprofen)

 Seek immediate medical attention if you experience:

-- Bleeding from back passage or black/bloody stools
+- Bleeding from the rectum or black sticky stools

 Important Warnings